Rowvia template

 How to use the template

-Add PDF papers, DOCX files, Markdown notes, or URLs, choose the Scientific paper template, and review one row per source.
+Add PDF papers, DOCX files, Markdown notes, or URLs, choose the Scientific paper template, and review one row per primary source by default.
+Related notes or links can stay with the same row.

 Table preview for the Scientific papers template